Skip to main content

 What it does: A thymus-derived peptide that enhances immune function by stimulating T-cell maturation and natural killer cell activity.
 It's one of the most clinically studied immune-modulating peptides.

 Evidence tier: 🟢 Approved in some countries — approved in over 30 countries for hepatitis B/C treatment and as an immune adjuvant.
-Not FDA-approved in the US, but has extensive clinical trial data.
+Not FDA-approved in the US, but has extensive clinical-trial data.

 Best for: People with compromised immunity, chronic infections, hepatitis, cancer treatment support (adjunctive), and preventive immune optimization.